Cursor integration

 Also optimized for Claude Code

 VibeSharing has a dedicated MCP server for Claude Code with direct terminal integration.
-Register prototypes, check feedback, and sync context without leaving your terminal.
+Register prototypes, check feedback, and sync context without leaving the conversation.

 Your rules.
 Your workflow.
 Your team's hub.

-Add the rules, build your prototype, and share it — all from Cursor.
+Add the rules, build the prototype, and share — all from Cursor.